Former Astorino aides join Mount Vernon mayor’s IDA

-A new executive director has been hired to run the Mount Vernon Industrial Development Agency, making her the fourth person to head the disputatious office in a year-and-a-half.
+A new executive director has been hired to run the Mount Vernon Industrial Development Agency (IDA), making her the fourth person to head the disputatious office in a year-and-a-half.

 The IDA board this month appointed Eileen Mildenberger, an attorney who had once directed the Westchester County Office of Economic Development and the county Industrial Development agency.
 The IDA board also appointed Edwin J. “Ned” McCormack to a newly created position, communications director.
 He will also serve as a senior adviser to Mount Vernon Mayor Richard Thomas, the IDA chairman.
 Both jobs pay $135,000 a year.